yast/yast-yast2/CONTRIBUTING.md

      to the [Ruby style
      guide](https://github.com/SUSE/style-guides/blob/master/Ruby.md).

-  4. Update the package version (usually by `rake version:bump`) and add a new entry into the `*.changes` file.
+  4. Update the package version (in `packages/*.spec`, usually by `rake version:bump`) and add a new entry into the `package/*.changes` file (by `osc vc`).
      For bigger changes or changes which need longer discussion it is advised to add this as a separate last commit so it can be easily updated when another change is merged in the meantime.

   5. Make sure your change didn't break anything by building the RPM package (`rake osc:build`).
 The build process includes running the full testsuite.